tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "I am a big believer that if you have an obvious vision of where you want to go, the rest of it is much easier."

 "When you're thinking of how to make your business bigger, it's tempting to try to think all the big thoughts, the world-changing, massive-action plans.
-But please know that it's often the tiny details that really thrill someone enough to make them tell all their friends about you."
+But please know that it's often the tiny details that thrill someone enough to make them tell all their friends about you."

 "If you would not be forgotten as soon as you are dead and rotten, either write things worth reading or do things worth writing." - Ben Franklin.